pseftis/gits.sd/README.md

-hi this a file that consist of nothing but you just think it has something so please leave and spend  time for you life
+hi this a file that consist of nothing but you just think it has something so please leave and spend  time for your  life